idleberg/atom-language-nsis/README.md

 ### apm

-Install using the package manager `apm install language-nsis` (or use the GUI)
+Install `language-nsis` from the [Package Manager](http://flight-manual.atom.io/using-atom/sections/atom-packages/) or using the command-line `apm install language-nsis`

 ### GitHub